Home of the Sewalot Site

 Strangely Remington never managed the same success as the company they bought out, Empire.
 In their best year Remington still only produced 25,000 machine.
 That was 1875.
 Really by then they should have been producing double that.
 From 1875 production gradually fell.
 The death knell was ringing for Remington sewing machines.

+However long before this time in 1894, they had already downsized their sewing machines.
 All good things come to an end.
-A massive increase in the production of firearms led to the decision to concentrate on their main market and drop the sewing machines.
+A massive increase in the production of firearms at that time led to the decision to concentrate on their main market and drop the sewing machines altogether.

 And so the Remington sewing machine history comes to a close.
-By the end of production in 1894 as many as 75,000 sewing machines had been made.
-Some still survive today.
+By the end of production in 1902 as many as 75,000 sewing machines had been made.
+Some still survive today and the early models fetch great money and are prized amongst serious collectors.

 Really, talking about Remington we should have finished with a BANG!